axelvaldez/radical-companies/_posts/missing chapters/2023-02-18-rcoins-decentralized-minting-again.markdown

 <h1>A Herculean Task Ahead</h1>
  <p>As we said at the top of this post, <span class="_paradigm">rCOIN</span>s will have a herculean task ahead when it comes to stepping away from tradition.
 Change is perceived as a threat.</p>
  <p>We are counting on the fact that <span class="_paradigm">rCOIN</span>s are on the right side of history.
-National governments and their banks are on the wrong side, holding us backl.
+National governments and their banks are on the wrong side, holding us back.
 Something is going to have to change.
 Perhaps the change will not result in <span class="_paradigm">rCOIN</span>s, but it would be something close to it, that doesn&rsquo;t depend on national interests.</p>

 <h1>Did We Say Blockchain?</h1>
  <p>Finally, please note (pretty please) that we never said anything about <span class="_paradigm">rCOIN</span>s being on a blockchain.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> They would have to be on a platform that guarantees their integrity, part of its legitimacy, but we don&rsquo;t specify what that platform is.
 The technology to do it sustainably is either here or within reach.</p>